Jabu-Meki/AWS-S3-Backup/README.md

 ## 📋 Overview

-This is a production-ready bash script that automates the backup process for local files to AWS S3.
-It features intelligent backup rotation, comprehensive logging, and robust error handling - built to run reliably in production environments.
+This is a production ready bash script that automates the backup process for local files to AWS S3.
+It features intelligent backup rotation, comprehensive logging, and robust error handling  built to run reliably in production environments.

 **Key Problem It Solves:** Manual backups are unreliable and time-consuming.
 This script ensures your data is consistently backed up to S3 with automatic cleanup of old backups to manage storage costs.